Department of Science, Technology, Engineering & Mathematics: Science

 - II.
 Number of Credits

 - IV.
 Prerequisites

-- Reading Placement test score Level 3, or READ110 (C or better) or COMP108 (C or better); Math Placement test score of 5 or higher, or MATH095 (C or better)
+- Reading Placement Test score Level 3 or READ110 (C or better) or COMP108 (C or better); and Math Placement Test score of 5 or higher or MATH095 (C or better)

 - V. Other Pertinent Information

 This course meets the General Education requirement for Scientific Literacy.

 This course meets the General Education requirement for Quantitative Literacy.